MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/file-migration-native-mode.md

 - How many files where the filename was changed due to a file name conflict.

-Most migrations are complete within 72 hours.
+Most migrations complete within 72 hours.

-Migrated files will be automatically deleted 30 days after migration completes.

 ## End-user experience during migration